NREL/OpenStudio-user-documentation/docs/tutorials/creating_your_model.md

 A new profile starts as a flat line.
 Double click to split the profile and then drag one segment up or down.
 Vertical sections can also be dragged left or right.
 Click Set Limits to change the vertical limits of your profile.
 To type precise values for a profile, mouse over the profile and enter a value with your keyboard.

-Although you can use Compact and other schedule types in your model, you can visualize and edit only Ruleset Schedules in the OpenStudio application.
+Although you can use Compact and other schedule types in your model, you can visualize and edit only Ruleset Schedules in the OpenStudio Application.

 The lower profile view is a navigation for when you are zoomed to 15-minute or 1-minute time steps.

 [![Schedules Editor Tab](img/create_model/schedules.png "Click to view")](img/create_model/schedules.png)

 *Above: An annotated screenshot of the schedules editing interface.
 Click image for a large view of the image.*

-<iframe width="640" height="360" src="https://www.youtube.com/embed/PCcxruCaZO0?start=210&end=788" allowfullscreen></iframe>

-*Above: This video demonstrates how you can inspect, alter, and apply resource objects in an older version of the  OpenStudio Application.*

 <!--
 - Assigning Schedules and Schedule Sets